 SAS Academy trains Indian workforce as GenAI demand outpaces 1 M‑plus skill gap

-SAS Academy for Data & AI Excellence has rolled out a series of bootcamps, certifications and on‑the‑job placements aimed squarely at India’s burgeoning generative‑AI market.
-Companies across fintech, health tech and manufacturing are already piloting large‑scale models, and the speed of those pilots is outstripping the pool of professionals who can build, fine‑tune and govern them.
-The academy’s curriculum, which blends theory with live‑project work, promises to shave months off the traditional learning curve.
+When I first saw the announcement from SAS Academy for Data & AI Excellence, I was struck by the sheer number of bootcamps, certifications and on-the-job placements they’re launching for India’s fast-growing generative-AI market.
+Fintech firms, health-tech startups and even heavy-industry manufacturers are already testing big models, and the pace of those pilots seems to be outpacing the handful of engineers who can actually build, fine-tune and govern them.
+The academy’s program mixes classroom theory with live projects, which could cut months off the usual learning curve.

-But the urgency isn’t just about keeping pace with new tools; it’s about filling roles that have been empty for years.
-According to a 2025 report from the India Brand Equity Foundation, the nation needs more than a million data and AI specialists.
-As firms double down on generative and agentic AI, the gap between demand and certified talent becomes a bottleneck that could slow adoption.
+Still, it isn’t just about keeping up with the latest tools; it feels more like a push to finally fill roles that have sat empty for years.
+A 2025 India Brand Equity Foundation report puts the need at over a million data and AI specialists across the country.
+As companies double down on generative and agentic AI, that mismatch between demand and certified talent could become a real bottleneck, possibly slowing wider adoption.

 Yet, the country faces a shortage of more than one million skilled professionals in data and AI, according to IBEF's 2025 report titled Future of Data Science and AI in India.
 As enterprises accelerate the adoption of generative and agentic AI, certified and job-ready talent has become a critical gap in their capabilities.
 SAS, a global leader in analytics, is addressing this demand by equipping India's workforce with the skills required for modern AI-driven roles.